 What are the FDA-approved weight loss medications?

-The FDA has approved several weight loss medications.
+The FDA has approved several medications for weight loss.
 These include phentermine, orlistat, and GLP-1 receptor agonists.
 Examples are semaglutide (Wegovy) and liraglutide (Saxenda).

 What are the criteria for prescribing weight loss medications?

 Doctors usually prescribe these medications for people with a BMI of 30 or higher.
-They also consider those with a BMI of 27 or higher and health issues related to weight.
+They also consider those with a BMI of 27 or higher, as well as individuals with health issues related to weight.

 How effective are weight loss medications?

-What are the safety and regulation standards for weight loss medications?
+What are the safety and regulatory standards for weight loss medications?

 Before approval, weight loss medications undergo strict safety and effectiveness tests.
 The FDA closely monitors them.
 If a medication is found to be unsafe or ineffective, it can be removed from the market.